metaplex-foundation/docs/docs/candy-machine-v2/05-CreatingCandyMachine.md

 Done.
 Successful = true.
 ended at: 2021-12-22T16:44:38.446Z. time taken: 00:01:11
 ```
-Any execution that does not complete successfully the upload will have an output `Successful = false`.
+Any execution that does not complete an upload successfully will have an output `Successful = false`.
 In this case, re-run the upload command until a successful execution is achieved.

-The command also outputs the Candy Machine PublicKey, which you can verify it on [Solana Explorer](https://explorer.solana.com):
+The command also outputs the Candy Machine PublicKey, which you can verify on the [Solana Explorer](https://explorer.solana.com):

 ![Solana Explorer](./solana-explorer.png)